 What further distinguishes geothermal power from other sources is the ability to account for steam either as fuel or as part of the plant.
 Geothermal power can be developed in either joint ventures of steam suppliers and utilities, or entirely by suppliers.
 That is, a utility can own and operate the power plant, buying steam from a supplier.
 Like buying fuel, the steam purchases would be expensed each year of operation.
 Or, a non-utility developer can build, own and operate both wells and plant.
 Electricity - not steam - would be sold to a utility.
 In accounting terms, the resource is expensed (as fuel) in the former example and capitalized (as plant) in the latter.
-For purposes of this report, we will assume an integrated non-utility operation, with both wells and plant under one owner.
+For purposes of this report, we will assume an integrated non-utility operation, with both wells and plant under one ownership.

+Royalties are not unique to geothermal but are highlighted due to close resource and plant proximity.
 For fossil fueled plants, a mineral royalty paid to the resource owner is part of the coal, gas or oil cost.
 Geothermal resources are treated similarly, with a royalty paid to the land or resource owner.
 For this study, royalty impacts on the local economy are significant because the resource is on federal land.
 Half of all federal royalties are returned to the state.
 Oregon passes the state share through to the county of origin.